tobega/tailspin-v0/TailspinReference.md

 Relation values respond to the following messages:
 * `::count` returns the count of distinct structures/tuples in the relation
 * `::list` returns a list of the structures contained in the relation

-## Projections and lenses
-An example of a projection is when a three-dimensional scene is displayed on a two-dimensional screen.
-In Tailspin we can project values as partial or transformed representations, for example by selecting some elements of an [array](#arrays).

-To do projections we use a lens that looks like `()` except the details of the projection have to be specified between the parentheses.
-A lens is applied directly after a [dereference](#dereference), e.g. `$(..lens spec..)`

-A lens can be passed as a parameter to templates, e.g. `mylist -> sum&{of: (amount:)}` to sum the amount fields of the structures in the list.

-The most common lenses are the ones used to access [array](#arrays) elements, where integer values project onto elements of the array.
-Single integers, `$(3)`, the values `first` and `last`, or integer expressions will access a single element of the array.
-Ranges and lists/arrays of integer values will project onto a new array consisting of the selected elements, e.g. `$(3..5)` or `$([3,1,2])`

-A key can be used to project onto a field of a [structure](#structures), e.g. `$(x:)`

-Array and key lenses allow going further down into multiple dimensions by appending another lens specification after a semi-colon, e.g. `$(3; values: ; 5)` to get the 5th element of the values field of the third element of the current value.
-This can more conventionally be written as `$(3).values(5)`, which should be preferred when possible.

-While the above can be thought of as projections, we normally think of it as indexing into, or finding a position, in an array or a structure.
-As such, the above lenses may also be used to point out positions to change in [mutable state](#templates-state).

-Other projections can only be used to get a, possibly transformed, view of an object.
-These are especially important for working with [relations](#relations) and relational algebra, where a "projection" is a transformation of the relation to only view a subset of the attributes of each tuple/structure.
-This projection can also comprise renamings of attributes and extensions with calculated attributes, e.g. `$({item:, distance: §.x + §.y})` will remove all attributes except "item" from each tuple and append a new attribute "distance" equal to the sum of the previous x and y attributes.
-Note the use of the reflexive identifier `§` to refer to the current tuple being projected, while `$` would still refer to the current value being processed in the chain.

 ## Bytes
 Bytes values represent a sequence of bytes and can be created through a [bytes literal](#bytes-literal)